pql9132/snake/README.md

 ## Running

 Executing the run script with the command `./run.sh` will run the game, downloading the Go-SDL2 package on the first run.

+The command `./run.sh install` will build a binary for the game.